PaperPrototype/Intro-Coding-and-Computers/1 - Binary/Lecture/english.md

 1           0           0       0 = 1000
 ```

-Lets try this with the twos system (called "binary" or "duodecimal").
+Lets try this with the twos systemm, called "binary".

 ```
 0